SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 X.509 is a standard defining public key certificates, which are commonly used in the SSL protocol to provide secure connection and data transfer.
 After the initial release of the X.509, it was modified two times which resulted in version 3 being up-to-date since 1995.

 The general purpose of the certificate is to bind an identity to the pair of keys, for which the public key is commonly known as a part of the certificate and the private key should be known only to the certificate owner.
 Such pair of keys should be created with asymmetric-key algorithm, which is considered safe nowdays.
 The example of such algorithm is RSA with at least 2048 bits key size, because the size of 1024 bits or lower is no longer considered safe.
 Then private key can be used in the two ways:
-* To prove that the message was sent by the certificate owner - The owner encrypts some message and send it.
-Then the receiver can decrypt it with the sender public key which is commonly known.
-If the decrypted message is the one he was awaiting, then he can be sure that it was sent by the certificate owner.
+* To prove that the message was sent by the certificate owner - The owner encrypts some message with his private key and sends it.
+Then the receiver can decrypt it with the sender's public key which is commonly known.
+If the decrypted message matches his expectation, then he can be sure that it was sent by the certificate owner.
 * To read a message intended only for the certificate owner - If someone encrypts the message with receiver public key, then only the owner of the private key would be able to decrypt it.
-No third party who somehow intercepted the message will be able to read it.
+No third party, which somehow intercepted the message, will be able to read it.

 Every certificate can be self-signed or can be signed by another certificate.
 To tell if the certificate is self-signed you can look at the "Issuer Name" and "Subject Name" fields of the certificate.
 If they are the same then it means that it is self-signed certificate, otherwise the certificate claims to be signed by the issuer.
 To verify if the issuer really signed the certificate, you have to check the "Signature" field of the certificate.
-That signature after decryption with issuer public key, should match the data of the signed certificate.
+That signature after decryption with issuer's public key, should match the data of the signed certificate.
 Signing one certificate by another provides the information, that if the issuer's certificate is trusted then the signed certificate also should be.
 For example if the platform trusts the customer certificate and that customer has 20 devices with individual certificates, then he does not have to upload each one of them.
 If these devices certificates are signed by the customer certificate, then the platform should trust them too.
+In such situation every device should send during the connection not only his own certificate, but the whole chain of the certificates, which will reach the certificate that is trusted by the platform.
+Providing the chain of the certificates will let the platform verify the signatures of every certificate in the chain to make sure that the device certificate is signed directly or indirectly by the trusted certificate.
 The chain of the certificates can differ in length, so if the platform trusts certificate A and certificate B is signed by A, and certificate C is signed by B, then certificate C will also be trusted.
 However, there are a few things to keep in mind:
-* The device always has to send the whole chain of the certificates, starting with the one belonging to the device, until it reaches the CA certificate directly trusted by the platform.
+* The device always has to send the whole chain of the certificates, starting with the one belonging to the device, until it reaches the CA certificate trusted by the platform.
 Without it the platform would not be able to verify signatures of every certificate.
 * Every certificate which is used to sign another certificate has to contain the extension "CA:TRUE".
-* Chain of the certificates length can be restricted by the certificate extension "Path Length".
+* Chain of the certificates length can be restricted by the certificate extension "pathlen".
 That extension says how many other CA certificates can be maximally placed in the chain, between the device certificate and the one with that extension.
-For example the valid chain of the certificates with minimal values of path length would look like: A (CA:TRUE, Path Length: 2) -> B (CA:TRUE, Path Length: 1) -> C (CA:TRUE, Path Length: 0) -> D (device with CA:FALSE).
+For example the valid chain of the certificates with minimal values of path length would look like: A (CA:TRUE, pathlen: 2) -> B (CA:TRUE, pathlen: 1) -> C (CA:TRUE, pathlen: 0) -> D (device with CA:FALSE).

 The structure of the X.509 Certificate in version 3 looks like:
 * Version (The version number of the x.509 certificate),